-The Residential Infill Project changes how height is measured in single-dwelling zones.
 The ground point for the height measurement is in most cases the lowest ground surface around the walls of a structure.
-The project also changes the point on the roof of the building where height is measured depending on the roof style and any roof dormers.
+The point on the roof of the building where height is measured depends on the roof style and any roof dormers.

 Where is height measured from?